petersulyok/smfc/README.md

  - CPU: `/sys/devices/platform/coretemp.0/hwmon/hwmon*/temp1_input`
  - HD: `/sys/class/scsi_device/0:0:0:0/device/hwmon/hwmon*/temp1_input`

 There is an enumeration mechanism (i.e. numbering) in Linux kernel, so your final path may be different.
+Reading file content from filesystem `/sys` is the fastest way to get the temperature of the CPU and hard disks. `drivetemp` has also an additional advantage that it can read temperature of the hard disks in standby mode too.

 TODO: Recommendation for AMD users.